-These tables/charts improve user experience which is good for the long run.
-They provide users with a summary of the products and its key features.
+These tables/charts improve the user experience which is good for the long run.
+They provide users with a summary of the products and their key features.

 As said earlier, banners and widgets don’t convert as well as they used to.
 This doesn’t mean you abandon them entirely.
 You can use them in combination with in-content links to boost your conversion rates.

 Provide quality content and add the links within your articles.
 Depending on the length of the article, you could add a number of links.

 Many niche site owners are missing out on international commissions.
 This is because many don’t know that Amazon offers commissions for clicks from certain countries (like Canada and the UK) other than the US.

 You can now monetize the traffic from other regions by using link localization.
 Link localization allows for the affiliate links to automatically change based on the location of your visitor.